 The cutting service has also helped CNC World to secure a machine order.
 “We’ve been cutting parts for a manufacturer which led to him winning a major contract.
 The additional work that is bringing in justified them investing in a new machine from us,” says Jason Rowe.

 CNC World distribute a range of MultiCam routers including the Classic entry-level, 1000, 3000 and 5000 series, along with the fast high performance 7000 series and the 5-axis 8000 series.
 “Many decorative furniture parts and moulded plywood chair parts require simultaneous 5-axis machining, and the 8000 features standard X, Y and Z axes plus a rotational C axis and swing A axis, meaning it can machine in all five axes simultaneously or rotate around a part, machining on all five accessible surfaces.”

 A number of customers have used MultiCam routers to manufacture sets for film and television productions including Harry Potter, James Bond and X-Men, and are currently working on the new Star Wars films.

-When specialist builders Facit Homes were creating a customised house for the Grand Designs TV program an 8 x 4 MultiCam 1000 series router was taken to the site in Hertfordshire to cut the plywood sections.
-“Whenever the program’s repeated we get inquiries about the 1000 from woodworking companies who’ve seen it on television.”
+When specialist builders Facit Homes were creating a customised house for the Grand Designs TV programme an 8 x 4 MultiCam 1000 series router was taken to the site in Hertfordshire to cut the plywood sections.
+“Whenever the programme’s repeated we get enquiries about the 1000 from woodworking companies who’ve seen it on television.”

 He explains why they decided to offer Alphacam to customers as an option with all their routers, and why they use it to program the 1000 for their new cutting service: “It’s extremely powerful software that can be adapted to every customer’s specific, individual requirements, and that’s vital as everyone needs something different.